How far apart should the electrical receptacles be spaced?

 The maximum spacing between receptacles, according to the National Electric Code (NEC), has been set at 12-feet since 1956--with no point along a wall being more than 6-feet from a receptacle.
 The logic behind that number is that an appliance with a standard length cord could then be plugged-in anywhere along the wall.
 The prior maximum spacing was 20-feet.

-Several other standards also come into play: each wall more than 2-feet long needs a receptacle, and hallways more than 10-feet require one.
+Several other standards also come into play: each wall more than 2-feet long needs a receptacle.
 Here’s a diagram from Code Check® of how it works out in multiple situations.

-Also, kitchen counters now have a more stringent standard: no point along the back of the counter can be more than 2-feet from a receptacle, and any counter more than 1-foot long requires a receptacle.
+These standards do not apply to kitchens, bathrooms, closets, hallways, foyers, garage, or outdoor receptacles.
+Kitchen counters now have a more stringent standard: no point along the back of the counter can be more than 2-feet from a receptacle, and any counter more than 1-foot long requires a receptacle.
 For all details of kitchen spacing, go to our blog post How far apart should kitchen counter receptacles be spaced?
+To find requirements for the other rooms, see our blog posts How far apart should electric receptacles be spaced in a bathroom? and What is the code requirement for receptacle outlets in a closet? and How many electrical receptacle outlets are required in a hallway? and How far apart should electric receptacle outlets be placed in a garage? and What is the code requirement for receptacle outlets in a foyer? and Is a house required to have outdoor electric receptacle outlets?

 These tighter standards have developed over the years in response to the increasing use of plug-in electric appliances around the home.
 Home electric consumption has been increasing at a rate of about 5% per year for a while now.